rob-myers/rob-myers.github.io/docs/plan.md

     - Anapanasati training
     - 5 watchers as Jhanic hindrances

-- 🚧 replace NPCs messaging by single object
+- ✅ replace NPCs messaging by single object
-- replace WIRE_KEY by NPCS_KEY
-- `click` should use rxjs functions provided by NPCs api
+- ✅ `click` should use rxjs functions provided by NPCs api
+- ✅ replace WIRE_KEY by NPCS_KEY
+  - ✅ remove `api.mapWire`
 - `spawn` should be able to read arbitrarily many
 - remove support for `WhileClause`
+- CssPanZoom supports pointerup from descendants, distinguished via tags from data-tags

 - 🚧 Andros is situated
   - ✅ CssPanZoom returns to andros